Karl Eichwald: Career

 Eichwald was a Baltic German born at Mitau in Courland Governorate.
 He became a doctor of medicine and professor of zoology in Kazan in 1823; four years later professor of zoology and comparative anatomy at Vilnius; in 1838 professor of zoology, mineralogy and medicine at St. Petersburg; and finally, professor of palaeontology in the institute of mines in that city.

 He travelled much in the Russian Empire, and was a keen observer of its natural history and geology.
 He died at St. Petersburg.

 Eichwald was a supporter of Darwinism.

 Works

-His published works include Reise auf dem Caspischen Meere und in den Caucasus, 2 vols.
-(Stuttgart and Tübingen, 1834-1838); Die Urwelt Russlands (St Petersburg, 1840-1845); Le Lethaea Rossica, ou Paléontologie de la Russie, 3 vols.
-(Stuttgart, 1852-1868), with Atlases.
+His published works include Reise auf dem Caspischen Meere und in den Caucasus, 2 volumes (Stuttgart and Tübingen, 1834-1838); Die Urwelt Russlands (St Petersburg, 1840-1845); Le Lethaea Rossica, ou Paléontologie de la Russie, 3 volumes (Stuttgart, 1852-1868), with Atlases.

 In the scientific field of herpetology he described several new species of reptiles.